 Keep in mind, this matcha smoothie is a great pick-me-up from St. Patrick’s Day right on through spring and summer.
 Green tea is known for its anti-inflammation powers and as an excellent source of antioxidants.
 Plus, it’s a great natural source of energy-boosting caffeine!

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, optionally soy-free, vegan / plant-based, vegetarian, and generally top food allergy-friendly.

 For a paleo minty matcha smoothie, use light coconut milk in place of the milk beverage and opt for maple syrup, to taste, as your sweetener.

-- 2 cups plain soymilk or coconut milk beverage (or your favorite milk alternative)
+- 2 cups plain soymilk (such as Silk) or coconut milk beverage (such as So Delicious)

 - ¼ cup maple syrup or agave nectar